tenfinney/dao/spending-proposals/README.md

 TODO:
 - Process has duplicate instructions, merge into something that makes sense
 - [ ] Define name: Spending Proposals vs Work Proposals
+- [ ] Issues numbers should be linked to the work proposals number nomenclature
 ```
+# Work Proposals

+Work proposals are used approve commitment to tackle isues on the [Web3API public roadmap](https://github.com/Web3-API/roadmap)

 # How to create work proposals

+1. fork the `dao` repo
+   - add `NN-spending_proposal.md`, following the template
+   - Add builder profile (if necessary)
+1. Once concensus is reached in the community, the spending proposal should be merged to master and work can be initiated.

 1. Before you start make sure you fully understand the [DAO Readme.md](../readme.md) and the [Contribution Guidelines](../contribute.md)
 1. Consider an item from the [Web3API public roadmap](https://github.com/Web3-API/roadmap) you want to tackle.